mjsull/qhery/paper/paper.md

 # Introduction

-Antivirals and neutralising monocolanl antibodies (mAbs) are now extensively used for the prevention and treatment of COVID-19.
+Antivirals and neutralising monoclonal antibodies (mAbs) are now extensively used for the prevention and treatment of COVID-19.
 Unfortunately, the virus SARS-CoV-2 is able to rapidly adapt to escape treatment[@RN1].
 SARS-CoV-2 has been shown to adapt to escape binding of Sotrovimab in patients.
-It has also been shown to adapt to antiviral treatments.
+Mechanisms that reduce the effectiveness of

 The Stanford Coronavirus Antiviral & Resistance database (CoV-RDB)[@RN2] has comprehensively curated published data on the neutralising susceptibility of SARS-CoV-2 variants and